W-rudder/TEA-GLM/README.md

 ### 3.1 Self-supervised of GNN

-Run self-supervised on arxiv, then the model will be saved to `GNNPreTrain/saved_model`.
-We also upload the trained GNN checkpoint on [Hugging Face](https://huggingface.co/W-rudder/TEA-GLM/tree/main) , you can find them under `W-rudder/TEA-GLM/gnn`.
+Run self-supervised learning on arxiv, and the model will be saved to `GNNPreTrain/saved_model`.
+We have also uploaded the trained GNN checkpoint to [Hugging Face](https://huggingface.co/W-rudder/TEA-GLM/tree/main), where you can find it under`W-rudder/TEA-GLM/gnn`.

 ```shell
 cd GNNPreTrain